 Time lapse photography

 Time lapse photography is a lot of fun and its a really good way to capture processes that happen at slow speeds in the garden that can easily pass you by.
 Amongst other things, I've been using it to record how the sunlight and shadows move across the garden at different times of year to help plan planting in different areas.
 I've also tried to capture processes such as rhubarb emerging in the spring, fruit trees coming into flower as well as some of the decomposers in action.
 I've put a few of these in the blog and a wider range on my YouTube channel here as well as some links to some other forest gardening related videos.
+My most viewed video as of 15 Jan 17 is the one below showing the Tydeman's Late Orange apple trees in the garden developing from flowering to fruiting.

 Practical ways to record time lapse movies